jlesquembre/nterm.nvim/README.md

   popup_pos = "SE", --  one of "NE" "SE" "SW" "NW" autoclose = 2000, -- If command is sucesful, close the terminal after that number of miliseconds.
 0 to disable })

+-- Optional, if you want to use the telescope extension require('telescope').load_extension('nterm')
 ```

 The main function provided by `nterm.nvim` is `term_send`: